 This “story” for trying to prove your case begins at the time of your injury and ends at the last date of your medical treatment.
 This is why you often have to wait until “maximum medical improvement” (or “MMI”) before the insurance company will talk about settling and paying your claim.
-So they are really just reimbursing you for all of the bills you’ve already had to pay.
+You are just seeking reimbursement for all of the bills you’ve already had to pay.

 Emergency Room Visits

-After a car accident, most people go to the emergency room (ER) for initial treatment.
+Why seek this care: You should not take chances if you’ve been hurt.
+It may be obvious, or it may be difficult for you to recognize the severity of your injuries.
+After a car accident, most injured people go to the emergency room (ER) for initial treatment.
 The ER visit needs to happen early in your treatment, preferably the day of the accident.
 Remember: you are protecting the connection between your accident and your injuries.
-You need to go to the doctor as soon as there is an issue from the accident.
+You need to seek medical treatment as soon as possible for an injury resulting from the accident.

-Other ERs do not automatically attach a lien and instead try to collect payment at the normally-scheduled interval.
-If the ER tries to collect payment immediately, then you should let them know your treatment was the result of a collision and the status of your case.
-Ask the ER to give you the option to pay the bill when the case is settled.
-If this is not an option, offer to pay very small amounts to keep the bill out of collections, and then pay the balance once the case is settled.
-Bottom line: it is important to stay in touch with the medical provider so they do not just send the bill to collections.
+Other ERs do not automatically attach a lien and instead try to collect payment at the regularly scheduled interval.
+If the ER tries to collect payment immediately, you should let them know your treatment resulted from a collision and the status of your case.
+Ask the ER to give you the option to pay the bill when the case is resolved.
+They may or may not agree.

 Follow-up Care for Muscle Strains/Sprains

-The reason chiropractors are helpful is because they do a good job with soft tissue injuries, which are common after car accidents.
-Also, chiropractors are highly accessible: you can normally schedule an appointment within a day, which means you are protecting the connection between your accident and your treatment for the accident.
-Plus, they often will not require immediate payment.
+Why seek this care: After the initial ER care, if you have general muscle strains and sprains, chiropractic treatment is usually a good option.
+The reason chiropractors are helpful is that they do a good job with soft tissue injuries, which are common after car accidents.
+Also, chiropractors are highly accessible: you can typically schedule an appointment within a day, which means you are protecting the connection between your accident and your treatment for the accident.

 Follow-up Care for More Serious Injuries

-If you suffered more serious injuries, or you don’t feel better after several weeks of consistent chiropractic care, you may need to seek medical attention from a family care doctor or a specialist.
-You may have to find a clinic or family care doctor who will treat you on a lien, and ask them for a referral to a specialist who can treat you on a lien.
-These providers can be difficult to find, but if they are available, they can be invaluable to your case.
+How to pay without insurance: You may have to find a clinic or family care doctor who will treat you on a lien, and ask them for a referral to a specialist who can treat you on a lien.
+These providers can be difficult to find, but they can be invaluable to your case if they are available.

 Negotiating a Lien

-If you get treatment on a lien, the extent to which a provider is paid is based on the final settlement.
-If the provider is not paid in full then you are responsible for the rest.
-There are some times that the attorney can negotiate with the lien holder to try to reduce the out of pocket expense to the client.
+If you get treatment on a lien, the extent to which a provider is paid is based on what you may be able to recover for the final settlement.
+If the provider is not paid in full, then you will be responsible for the rest.
+Sometimes, an attorney can negotiate with the lien holder to try to reduce the out-of-pocket expense to the client.